Every conversation starts a ripple.

 Love

-The first practice is Love, which is at the heart of a healthy spiritual life.
+The practice of Love is at the heart of a healthy spiritual life.
 This practice is about loving God and Loving others.
 We love as a response to God’s love for us and in doing so we commit not just to care for ourselves, but also for the wellbeing of others.
 Love nurtures compassion which changes us, our family and our community.

 Mindfulness